bitwarden/help/_articles/miscellaneous/website-icons.md

 tags: [icons, website icons, privacy]
 ---

-*Bitwarden does not collect any information when you download icons for website logins stored in your bitwarden vault.*
+*Bitwarden does not collect any information when you download icons for website logins stored in your Bitwarden vault.*

 ## The Bitwarden icons server